sdiehl/wiwinwlh/tutorial.md

 GHC's method of implementing typeclasses means that explicit dictionaries are threaded around implicitly throughout the call sites.
-This is normally the most natural to implement this functionality although since it preserves separate compilation, since we can compiled a function independently where it is declared, not recompile at every point in the program where it's called.
+This is normally the most natural way to implement this functionality since it preserves separate compilation.
+A function can be compiled independently of where it is declared, not recompiled at every point in the program where it's called.
 The dictionary passing allows the caller to thread the implementation logic for the types to the call-site where it can then be used throughout the body of the function.

 Of course this means that in order to get at a specific typeclass function we need to project ( possibly multiple times ) into the dictionary structure to pluck out the function reference.
-The runtime makes this very cheap but entirely free.
+The runtime makes this very cheap but not entirely free.

 Many C++ compilers or whole program optimizing compilers do the opposite however, they explicitly specialize each and every function at the call site replacing the overloaded function with it's type-specific implementation.
-We can selectively enable this kind of behavior
+We can selectively enable this kind of behavior using class specialization.

 ~~~~ {.haskell include="src/29-ghc/specialize.hs"}
 ~~~~